 In early Mesopotamian art, the Bull of Heaven is connected in myths to Inanna, the Sumerian goddess of sexual love, fertility and warfare.
 One of the oldest depictions of the Heavenly Bull shows it standing in front of Inanna’s standard.
 It had three stars on its back; the cuneiform symbol for the “star-constellation” and archaeologists use this as good evidence that Taurus constellation is connected to Babylonian myths.

 In Buddhist legends, Gautama Buddha had been born during a Full Moon in the month of Vaisakha, which coincides with the time of Taurus.
 The Buddha’s birthday is held and celebrated with the Wesak Festival or Vesākha.
 This happens during the first or second Full Moon while the Sun is in Taurus.

 The druids held an important religious festival involving bulls when the Sun passed through the Taurus constellation.

 The Heavenly Bull of Babylonian myth is also found on the Dendera zodiac, an Egyptian bas-relief carved into the ceiling of a temple.
 In these early depictions, the bull’s horns are shown facing upward or backward.
 Later Greek depictions of Taurus show it pointed forwards.

 For the Egyptians, the constellation of Taurus represented Osiris, a Sun god and in some accounts, his sister Isis.
 Both were represented by a bull and cow.
 As a bull, Osiris became known as the Bull-God Apis; seen as an aspect of the Sun god.
-Though worship of the Bull-God, Apis was worshipped in ancient Egypt at a much earlier time than Osiris.
+Though worship of the Bull-God, Apis was worshiped in ancient Egypt at a much earlier time than Osiris.
 The priests of Apis would find a bull bearing the marks that would prove it embodied the soul of the deity.
 This bull was worshiped and cared for by the priests until it died and another bull was found bearing the marks of Apis.

 Archaeologists in Memphis, Egypt found the ancient tomb of the Apis-bull.
 Inside the tomb is a broad paved avenue lined on either side by stone carved lions.
 On entering the tomb, a person passed through a long, high arched corridor with recesses carved into the rock wall on either side.
 Within the recesses were the entombed remains of the Apis-bulls.